mitalic004/Inkspire/README.md

 - As a user I can search for post titles so that I can find specific posts.
 - As a user I can click the author name so that I can see other posts by the same author.
 - As a user I can add new cover images so that I can personalise posts I submit.
-- As a user I can view ratings on comments so that I can

 <a id="ai-implementation"></a>